Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Estimation of h(t) uncertainties

+Some calibration variations of the PCal actuators have been seen during O3, mainly in relation with humidity~\cite{bib:2020_PCalO3} and have impacted the TF from the PCal excitation to $h(t)$, as well as its temporal variations.
 The electromagnetic actuators are expected to have a stable response.
-Two different models have been computed for these actuators, one based on the PCal, and one based on the free swinging Michelson technique.\\
+Two different models have been computed for these actuators, \lr{the reference one based on the PCal, and the one based on the free swinging Michelson technique used for cross validation}.\\

-In the h(t) reconstruction process, the optical model used for the cavity of finesse $\mathcal{F}$ is approximated by a simple cavity pole.
+In the $h(t)$ reconstruction process, the optical model used for the cavity of finesse $\mathcal{F}$ is approximated by a simple cavity pole.
 The exact response is given in equation~28 of~\cite{bib:Rakhmanov_2008_shortwavelengthapprox}.
 Up to 2~kHz, the approximation is good within 0.5\% in amplitude and it is biased by 13~\mus\ in timing~\cite{bib:2015_CalibApproximations}.
 When using the $h(t)$ channel later in the gravitational wave searches, another approximation is done by using the antenna response as the one of a point-like interferometer.
-The errors from both approximations nicely cancels out to within 0.1\% in amplitude and 3~\mus\ in timing below 2~kHz. \\
+The errors from both approximations nicely cancels out to within 0.1\% in amplitude and 3~\mus\ in timing below 2~kHz~\cite{bib:2015_CalibApproximations}. \\

-Comparing the reconstructed $h(t)$ directly to the injected mirror motion, $h_{inj}$ would reveal the error from the simple cavity pole approximation, mainly as a 10~\mus\ difference in the case of Virgo interferometer.
+Comparing the reconstructed detector strain, $h_{rec}$, directly to the injected mirror motion, $h_{inj}$ would reveal the error from the simple cavity pole approximation, mainly as a 10~\mus\ difference in the case of Virgo interferometer.
 In this section, the estimated injected signal $h_{inj}$ has been computed as

-with $N$ the noise excitation channel, $A$ the actuator transfer function in m/V, $L_0$ the arm cavity length and $\tau = 10$~\mus\ due to the difference between the interferometer response to a gravitational wave and to a real motion of the end mirror. $TF_{pole}$ is the the simple pole approximation and $TF_{true}$ is the exact response defined as:
+with $N$ the noise excitation channel, $A$ the actuator transfer function, $L_0$ the arm cavity length and $\tau = 10$~\mus\ due to the difference between the interferometer response to a gravitational wave and to a real motion of the end mirror, \lr{and $j^2 = -1$}. $TF_{pole}$ is the simple pole approximation \lr{(with pole frequency $f_p$)} and $TF_{true}$ is the exact response defined as:

 With this expression of $h_{inj}$, the ratio $h_{rec}/h_{inj}$ is expected to be~1, with no timing difference from the cavity response model approximation.